asteris-llc/converge/README.md

 Key features:

 - Easy to install and run.
 A single binary and configuration file is all you need.
+- Resources to make changes on your system: docker images and containers, users and groups, systemd, and more.
+The Resource Reference at [converge.aster.is](http://converge.aster.is) has a complete list of resources and their configuration settings.
 - A powerful graph engine that automatically generates dependencies and runs tasks in parallel.
 - API-first communication using [grpc](http://grpc.io).